 Today, JKap is a talented content creator, a capable Warzone competitor, and a world champion-grade esports coach.
 Following his success that enabled him to secure back-to-back world championship titles in 2015 and 2016, JKap ultimately started winding down, before finally retiring from a ten-year career in 2020.
 It wasn’t long after that he was snapped up by the LA Thieves, and little more than a year later, in 2022, he coached the squad to victory at the CDL Championship.

 All-in-all, JKap secured an impressive ten chips during his career, and he made almost $700,000 in winnings.
-As we move into 2023, JKap remains with LA Thieves, and there are high expectations for another stunning season.
+In 2023, JKap remains with LA Thieves.

 Watch JKap on Twitch: https://www.twitch.tv/JKap